DL 262

 The Case for Quarantining

-Welcome back to Digitally Literate and issue #262.
+Hi all, welcome back to Digitally Literate and issue 262.

 This week I worked on the following:

-- Become a Digitally Literate Educator – I’m building up an open, online course for educators in Pre-K up through higher ed that want to be digitally literate in teaching, learning, & assessment.
-Enjoy. 🙂
+- Become a Digitally Literate Educator - I'm building up an open, online course for educators in Pre-K up through higher ed that want to be digitally literate in teaching, learning, and assessment.

-- Control Your Controllables: Preparing for the Post-COVID Classroom – This week I gave a virtual keynote to the keynote virtually to the Virginia College Literacy Educators.
-The slides and text for this address are here.
-I’ll share the video if/when it is made available.
+- Control Your Controllables: Preparing for the Post-COVID Classroom - This week I gave a virtual keynote to the Virginia College Literacy Educators.

-- What’s on the other side of failure?
-Nothing – Many times the only thing stopping us, or holding us back is self-doubt, and a lack of belief in our abilities.
-The truth is that there is nothing on the other side of failure.
+- What's on the Other Side of Failure?
+Nothing - The only thing stopping us is self-doubt and lack of belief in our abilities.

-- Trading Up The Chain – This post discusses the recent Joe Biden earpiece conspiracy theory, and the broader challenge of memes and disinformation systems.
+- Trading Up The Chain - This post discusses the Joe Biden earpiece conspiracy theory and broader disinformation systems.

-- De-hypnotizing Ourselves – We often hypnotize ourselves to believe what we want to believe, or see what we want to see about ourselves.
-The real truth is that in many ways, we’re believing what others want to see in us.
+- De-hypnotizing Ourselves - We often hypnotize ourselves to believe what we want to believe about ourselves.

-Doug Belshaw had this great post about working out loud which was inspired by Austin Kleon’s book.
+Doug Belshaw had this great post about working out loud inspired by Austin Kleon's book.

 If you really want to dig deep, check out this full session from Kleon at SXSW.